 Lucía joined WICI to help to establish strategic partnerships, and conducting projects with high social impact locally, nationally and internationally.
 She has a graduate degree in International Relations from the Tec de Monterrey and a Masters on Governance and Public Policy.
 Lucía has held several positions within the government, international organizations, NGOs and private sector.
 She is specialized in project management with regards to environment studies and human rights protection and guarantee, with a special focus on gender mainstreaming, since she worked for the United Nations Organization, the Women National Institute in Mexico and the Ministry of Environment and Natural Resources as a public servant.
 Lucía has designed and implemented many important initiatives pertaining to indigenous peoples and local communities, mainly with women, on sustainability and empowerment, and helped them bring their unique concerns to the CBD COP-13 held in Cancún, last December 2016.

-As a communications intern, Hannah informs and engages WICI’s followers and members through our website, newsletter, and social media.
+Hannah volunteers in communications for WICI.
+She updates the website, writes and sends out the newsletter, and posts on WICI’s social media.
 Hannah, working with Bethy, co-created, produces, and hosts a podcast for WICI, launched with International Anti Street Harassment Week 2017.
 Hannah curates and posts content about the projects WICI is currently working on and shares information, articles, and perspectives that are in line with WICI’s mission.
-Hannah is a fourth year student majoring in History and completing a double minor in World Cinemas and Gender, Sexuality, Feminist, and Social Justice studies.
+Hannah is a fourth year student at McGill University majoring in History and completing a double minor in World Cinemas and Gender, Sexuality, Feminist, and Social Justice studies.
 Hannah takes a particular interest in media history and the history of feminist movements.

 Karlene is a recent graduate of McGill University with a degree in Political Science and Urban Studies.
 Her areas of research have focused on East Asian foreign policy and urban development through a queer theory lens.
 She will be pursuing her Master’s degree in Urban Development Planning at the Bartlett School at University College London.